sabrina-beck/recipes-cart/README.md

 make dev
 ```

+### 📬 Bruno API Collection

+You can use the [Bruno](https://www.usebruno.com/) collection under the `bruno/` directory to explore and test the available HTTP endpoints.

+To open it:
+1. Install Bruno
+2. Open the `bruno/` folder in the Bruno app
+3. Make sure the application is running (`make up` or `make dev`)
+4. Hit the endpoints locally via the preconfigured requests

 ### 📈 Observability with Spring Boot Actuator
 This project includes Spring Boot Actuator to provide basic health and metrics endpoints: